AndritaLucianGabriel/BankingApp/README.md

    11. removeCard(Card card)
        > Method that removes a card from a bank account using it's entire data collection (DB oriented method).
    12. removeClientLoan(String cnp)
-       > Method that removes all the client's loans from the bank's storage system based on his social security number.
+       > Method that removes all the client's loans from the bank's storage system based on their social security number.
    13. removeClientLoan(Client client)
-       > Method that removes a client from the loans' storage system completely using his entire data collection (DB oriented method).
+       > Method that removes a client from the loans' storage system completely using their entire data collection (DB oriented method).
    14. removeLoan(Loan loan)
        > Method that removes a specific loan from the client's entry at the bank and reorders all the loans' IDs of the given client.
    15. removeClientBankAccount(String cnp)
-       > Method that removes all the client's bank accounts from the bank's storage system based on his social security number.
+       > Method that removes all the client's bank accounts from the bank's storage system based on their social security number.
    16. removeClientBankAccount(Client client)
-       > Method that removes all the client's bank accounts from the bank's storage system using his entire data collection (DB oriented method).
+       > Method that removes all the client's bank accounts from the bank's storage system using their entire data collection (DB oriented method).
    17. removeAccount(String IBAN)
        > Method that removes a specific bank account from the client's entry at the bank and reorders all the bank accounts' IDs of the given client.
    18. removeAccount(BankAccount bankAccount)